kakaobrain/word2word/README.md

 The resulting method is an efficient and scalable approach that allows us to construct large bilingual dictionaries from any given parallel corpus.

-For more details, see the Methodology section of [our arXiv paper](https://arxiv.org/abs/1911.12019).
+For more details, see the Methodology section of [our paper](https://arxiv.org/abs/1911.12019).

 ## Building a Bilingual Lexicon on a Custom Parallel Corpus